sree369nidhi/MINDS-Summer-2022-Programming-Challenge-Solution-Submission/README.md

 ## Installing Anaconda

-If anaconda is not installed [Download link](https://www.anaconda.com/products/distribution), from this link follow the [Instructions to install anaconda](https://problemsolvingwithpython.com/01-Orientation/01.03-Installing-Anaconda-on-Windows/).
+If anaconda is not installed [Download](https://www.anaconda.com/products/distribution), from this link follow the [Instructions to install anaconda](https://problemsolvingwithpython.com/01-Orientation/01.03-Installing-Anaconda-on-Windows/).

-## Install Environment through .yml file (one line installation.)
+## Install Virtual Environment through .yml file (one line installation.)

 Clone the repository to your local disk, In the repository there is a file named **minds_challenge_environment.yml**, to install all the dependencies in a single line, open **cmd** and enter the following command.